Everett Sanders, his fingers wrapped around the steering wheel, squeezing hard, was in full panic mode that April morning in 1925.

 Contemporary accounts neglected to mention the margin of that victory or even which school earned runner-up honors.
 All that mattered to ISNS fans is that their relay team reigned as the premier Normal School quartet in the nation.
 According to the Instano, “Telegrams, celebrating, and an uneventful journey back to Alma Mater concluded one of the most interesting, inspiring, and profitable trips that a Normal School track team has taken for a number of years.”

 The ISNS relay team’s transcendent moment still resonated more than half a century later.
 King, Borland, Patterson, and Alexick were invited back to campus in 1977 and honored by President Robert Wilburn.

 The four had by then become successes in life, much as they once were in track.
 Borland served twenty-seven years as executive director of the Wyoming Valley chapter of the American Red Cross, based in Wilkes-Barre.
-King headed the Business Education Department at what is now Shippensburg University between xxxx and xxxx.
+King was an Accounting professor at Shippensburg from 1947 to 1970.
 Patterson, after earning a doctoral degree, served as principal of Needham (Mass.)
 High School and later as superintendent of the Needham School System.
 And Alexick was director of the Erie (Pa.)
 Museum from 1941 to 1969.

 But regardless of what they accomplished after leaving school, all four counted winning at the Penn Relays among their most cherished achievements.
 In fact, when Walter Patterson died in 1998, listed in his obituary along with his career highlights, his degrees, and his beloved family members was a reference to the relay team that dazzled the crowd at Franklin Field, shattered a national record, and brought a Franklin Medal back to campus.